microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 TOCTitle: Clang on macOS
 ContentId: 6ef32219-81ad-4d73-84b8-8d4384a45f8a
 PageTitle: Get Started with C++ and Clang/LLVM in Visual Studio Code on macOS
-DateApproved: 04/17/2019
+DateApproved: 06/25/2019
 MetaDescription: Configuring the C++ extension in Visual Studio Code to target Clang/LLVM
 ---
 # Using Clang in Visual Studio Code

 In this tutorial, you configure Visual Studio Code on macOS to use the Clang/LLVM compiler and debugger.
-The configuration applies to a single workspace (folder hierarchy), but you can easily copy the configuration files to other workspaces where the same settings are required.
 After configuring VS Code, you will compile and debug a simple program to get familiar with the VS Code user interface.
 After completing this tutorial, you will be ready to create and configure your own workspace, and to explore the VS Code documentation for further information about its many features.
 This tutorial does not teach you about Clang or the C++ language.
 For those subjects, there are many good resources available on the Web.

 If you have any problems, feel free to file an issue for this tutorial in the [VS Code documentation repository](https://github.com/Microsoft/vscode-docs/issues).